 An anal fistula is defined as a small tunnel with an internal opening in the anal canal and an external opening in the skin near the anus.
 Anal fistulas form when an anal abscess, that's drained, doesn't heal completely.

-Different tyoes of anal fistulas are classified by their
+Different tyoes of anal fistulas are classified by their location.

 In order of most common to least common, the various types include: